eclipse-cyclonedds/cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 - macOS 10.15 with clang 12
 - macOS 10.15 with clang 12 while targeting macOS 10.12
 - Windows Server 2019 with Visual Studio 2019
-- Windows Server 2019 with gcc 10 (mingw)

 These are run with a mixture of debug, debug-with-address sanitizer and release builds.